Pupfish-LLC/qlik-claude-framework/README.md

 Skills encode Qlik-specific patterns, anti-patterns, and best practices: cross-layer field naming strategies, dual-timestamp incremental loads for SCD2 satellites, null handling patterns, diagnostic query templates, and more.

-## Current Status
+## What's Included

-**This is a scaffold release.** The complete architectural skeleton is published here under the MIT license: directory structure, agent definitions (with frontmatter specifying roles, tool access, and skill dependencies), skill definitions (with frontmatter and descriptions), hook configurations, and pipeline state schema.
-This gives you the full blueprint for the multi-agent pipeline.
+The architectural skeleton is fully open: detailed orchestration rules, directory structure, agent definitions (with frontmatter specifying roles, tool access, and skill dependencies), skill definitions (with frontmatter and descriptions), hook configurations, orchestrator logic, and pipeline state schema.
+This gives you the complete blueprint for the multi-agent pipeline.

-System prompts, domain knowledge content, and orchestration logic are under active development.
-Each file contains TODO placeholders describing what content will be added as the framework is built out.
+Agent system prompts and skill domain knowledge content have been developed separately and are not included in this release.
+Each file contains structural placeholders showing what belongs there.
+The framework is designed so that practitioners can author their own content using the architecture as a guide, or contact [Pupfish](https://pupfish.io) to collaborate on complete implementation.

 ## Directory Structure